Powering Progress

 FAQs

-• All safety standards must adhere to strict regulation and be approved by the relevant government parties.
+• All safety standards must adhere to strict regulation and be approved by the relevant government and regulatory authorities.

 ○ Bushfire Risk: As with all projects of this nature the facility will be built with rigorous safety standards and fire prevention measures.
-We will be working to ensure preparedness and effective mitigation measures should the unlikely event of an emergency occur.
+We will be working to ensure preparedness and effective mitigation measures are in place.
+LFP battery technology has been selected due to its very low fire risk when compared to other battery types.

 ○ Chemical Spills: The battery will use advanced LFP technology with multiple safety features to minimise the risk of spills.
 There will be a comprehensive operational plan developed for handling any unlikely incidents.

 • Environmental assessments to identify and mitigate potential impacts on wildlife and ecosystems are a large part of the planning and development approval process.
-Environmental plans and project standards must adhere to strict regulation and be approved by the relevant government parties.
+Environmental plans and project standards must adhere to strict regulation and be approved by the relevant government and regulatory authorities.

 An expert ecologist inspected our site to ensure we avoid any area which is close to potential important trees or animals.

-• Our Battery Energy Storage Systems have a 25 years warranty and lifespan of about 35 years.
+• Our Battery Energy Storage Systems have a 25-year warranty and lifespan of about 35 years.
 A decommissioning plan will be prepared that ensures the safe and responsible removal of the facility at the end of its lifespan, including the recycling of materials.

 We have identified an Australian company to recycle the batteries at the end of life and recycle the metals and other components.
 The metals shall be used to make new batteries.

-We are also coming every Saturday to the area.
+The project team is available to meet stakeholders in the Lower Mount Walker and Rosewood communities every Saturday.
 Please let us know what time suits you best to have a chat over coffee.
 We are happy to come over to your place, listen to any concerns or ideas and try our best to explain the project details.